socketstream/socketstream/README.md

 * True bi-directional communication using websockets (or [Socket.IO 0.8](http://socket.io) fallbacks).
 No more slow, messy AJAX!
 * Write all code in [CoffeeScript](http://jashkenas.github.com/coffee-script/) or JavaScript - your choice
 * **NEW** Works great with [Express.js](http://expressjs.com) and other Connect-based frameworks!
 * Easily share code between the client and server.
-Ideal for business logic and model validation (see README below)
+Ideal for business logic and model validation (see Questions below)
-* **NEW** Websocket Middleware - enabling session access, authentication, logging, distributed requests and more
+* **NEW** Request Middleware - enabling session access, authentication, logging, distributed requests and more
 * Effortless, scalable, pub/sub baked right in - including Private Channels
 * **NEW** Easy authentication - use a backend databases or authenticate against Facebook Connect, Twitter, etc using [Everyauth](https://github.com/bnoguchi/everyauth)
 * **NEW** Share sessions between HTTP and Websocket Requests using Connect Session Stores